 How do the changes in her diet look like?
 What does she eat?
 Continue reading on the next page!

 Another article to read: Healthy Diet Eat Clean - What to eat to calm inflammation.

 And yet another one about blood pressure: High Blood Pressure Healthy Eating

 And here is still one more page on this website I just wrote for you.

 You could read it if you are not sure

 Or send the link to a friend or sibling who doesn't have the best eating habits.
 I know my brother could use the advice :)

-Here is something you might want to read: Healthy Dieting Food
+Here is something you might want to read: Detox Diet Food

 How are people eating today versus many years ago?